-The Georgia General Assembly late Thursday approved House Bill 673, which would require drivers to use hands-free technology when using cell phones and other electronic devices while driving.
+The Hands-Free Georgia Act takes effect July 1.
+The law will require drivers to use hands-free technology when using cell phones and other electronic devices while driving.
 But “hands free” isn’t as clear cut as it sounds.
-Here’s a look at what would and would not be allowed, assuming it is signed by Gov. Nathan Deal as expected.
+Here’s a look at what would and would not be allowed.

 *Holding or supporting, with any part of the body, a wireless telecommunications device or stand-alone electronic device (for example, an iPod).